|Incumbent||Party||Office||Reason for not seeking re-election|

 |Congressman Seth W. Moulton||Democratic||House CD 6||Open Seat.
 22 April 2019: Running for President in 2020- "I'm running for President to build ...."|

 22 April 2019: Filed FEC MISCELLANEOUS TEXT (FEC Form 99): "As of April 22, 2019, Seth Moulton is no longer a candidate in the election identified in the FEC Form 2, Statement of Candidacy, that he filed with the Commission on December 10, 2018 [Candidate for MA House CD 6 -Ed].
 He is no longer actively seeking nomination or election to such office, and has ceased to conduct campaign activities with respect to the aforementioned election."

-26 April 2019: We have reports that the Congressman will run for re-election if he does not win the Democratic Presidential nomination.
+26 April 2019: We have reports that the Member of Congress will run for re-election if he does not win the Democratic Presidential nomination.

 23 August 2019: "Today, I want to use this opportunity, with all of you here, to announce that I am ending my campaign for president...."
 He will run for re-election to the U.S. House.

 |Congressman Paul Mitchell, III||Republican||House CD 10||Open Seat.
 24 July 2019: "I have decided I will not seek to continue to represent Michigan’s 10th District next term.
 After serving out the remainder of the 116th Congress – I will return to my family and our small farm."|

 |Governor Steve Bullock||Democratic||Governor||Open Chair.
 Term Limit.
 At term limit.|